danielnoam/portfolio/content/games/project-umn/content.md

 ## Development Insights

-This project helped me develop skills with C# interfaces, abstract classes, and Unity's Shader Graph, Scriptable Objects, Animator, and the use of animation tweening libraries.
+This project helped me develop skills with C# interfaces, abstract classes, and Unity's Shader Graph, Scriptable Objects, Animator, and animation tweening libraries.

 - Using a GDD to plan the game's scope, mechanics, and story progression.
 - Used Scriptable Objects to build modular, reusable components for puzzles.